 The Arakkal family followed a matriarchal system or marumakkathayam.
 The eldest member of the family, whether male or female, became its head and ruler.
 While male rulers were called Ali Rajah, female rulers were known as Arakkal Beevi.

 The king’s palace was named Arakkal Palace after the ruling dynasty.
-The rulers purchased it from the Dutch in 1663
+The rulers purchased the property from the Dutch in 1663

 Getting to Arakkal Museum

 The museum is 3.7 km from Kannur Railway Station.
 It faces the Arabian Sea.
 St. Angelo’s fort is close by.
 Car parking is available.
 Visitors are allowed inside between 9:30 am and 5:15 pm.
 An entry fee of Rs.
 20 per person is levied.
 The museum permits photography and cameras attract a fee of Rs.
 25. Visitors have to keep footwear outside.
-It is a small museum on two floors.
-Phone: +91 497 273 4479,
+It is a small museum on two floors and is closed on Mondays.

 Galleries at Arakkal Museum